About hives or urticaria

 Symptoms of hives or urticaria

-When to see your doctor about hives or urticaria
+Does your child need to see a doctor about hives or urticaria?

-- the hives keep coming back for longer than six weeks
+- has hives that keep coming back for longer than 6 weeks

-- your child is itchy, uncomfortable or finding it hard to sleep because of the hives.
+- is itchy, uncomfortable or finding it hard to sleep because of the hives

 Treatment for hives

 Rubbing and scratching the hives will make them worse.
-Try to get your child to stop scratching.
+Here’s how to relieve itching and burning:

-In severe cases of hives, the GP might prescribe a short course of corticosteroid tablets.
+In severe cases of hives, your GP might prescribe a short course of corticosteroid tablets.